City Manager Turnover: Causes and Potential Solutions

 Turnover of town and city managers can have lasting impact on communities for a variety of reasons, including cost, loss of confidence among staff, lack of faith in government in the community, and the emotional toll on hiring committees and publicly elected officials, most of who serve on a volunteer or very low-paid basis.

 My first experience with hiring a top executive to run a city was in 2008, when I was newly elected to the city council of Rockland, Maine.
 I had absolutely no experience hiring anyone other than perhaps a teenager to mow my lawn, but I was enthusiastic, had the energy and determination of about twenty people, and knew how to convince large numbers of people to believe in my various causes.
 I believed I could do anything.
 With excitement and anticipation, I began my first real job on the council: hiring someone who was about to earn more than my house was worth each year.
-Arriving home after a meeting, I opened packet containing forty resumes on my kitchen table, got a cup of tea, and ripped open the seal.
+Arriving home after a meeting, I opened a packet containing forty resumes that had been left on my kitchen table by a member of Rockland’s Finest, got a cup of tea, and ripped open the seal.
 Within ten minutes, I knew I was in trouble.
 I had absolutely no idea how to differentiate between the individuals behind the resumes.
 I didn’t know how to tell what the resumes were telling me that the applicants could do what their qualifications were.
 In short, every resume seemed exactly the same.
 No one stood out.
 This, I began to realize, was going to be very different than distinguishing between political candidates.
 How would I ever know who to get behind?

 In ten years, my hometown of Rockland, Maine has gone through three city managers.
 But that’s nothing compared to Silverton, Colorado: seven managers in ten years, and the last manager managed to get into such hot water with the fire department that they refused to shoot off the fireworks at the community Fourth of July festivities.